Health & Wellness

 Along with treating several infections, enrofloxacin can be a solution for abscesses.
 However, it’s not the best option for all dogs, so talk to your veterinarian to ensure it’s the right for your pup.

-“It’s not always the appropriate choice for an infection, so a veterinarian should determine whether or not it’s the right medication to prescribe,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, says.
+“It’s not always the appropriate choice for an infection, so a veterinarian should determine whether or not it’s the right medication to prescribe,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, says.

 Introducing the Fetch Health Forecast.